 Heat vs Temperature

-They are interconnected but do not mean the same thing.
+Heat and temperature are interconnected, but contrary to popular belief, they do not mean the same thing.
 Knowing the distinction between heat and temperature can lead to a clearer understanding of the world around us.
 In this article, we will define both heat and temperature and reach an understanding of how they are related, but not identical.

 The temperature, on the other hand, is independent of these factors.
 For example, let’s compare a tub of water with a cup of water.
 The water in the tub and the cup can be at the same temperature but by the virtue of the number of particles in the tub, the water in the tub has more thermal energy in it and thereby more heat even though they have the same temperature.